Nutritional Therapy

 • Knowledge and skills to develop the competencies needed to establish appropriate and effective professional and therapeutic relationships with clients.

-• Reflective practice and how this can be used to develop skills as nutritional therapists.
+• Reflective practice and how this can be used to develop skills as a nutritional therapist.

 • Explore and practice the skills required to establish, develop and manage therapeutic and professional relationships with clients.

-• Develop capacity for empathic and effective communication within the context of a professional relationship.
+• Developing capacity for empathic and effective communication within the context of a professional relationship.

-• Understanding requirements for practitioners to remain fit to practice including relevant codes of conduct, registering with a professional body and practising within scope of practice.
+• Understanding requirements for the practitioner to remain fit to practice including relevant codes of conduct, registering with a professional body and practising within a scope of practice.

 • Learning how to manage relationships with other professionals to support working with clients